Thousand Oaks, CAHome Menu

 Public hearings are one of the ways we receive input on proposals impacting the community.
 City Council, Planning Commission and several smaller City boards, commissions and committees will post notices of all upcoming public hearings online and outside the City Hall lobby.

-The State Controller compiles annual salary information for local and State goverment employees.
-You can view City of Thousand Oaks salaries here.
+The State Controller compiles annual salary information for local and State government employees.
+You can Thousand Oaks salaries here.